Haggerston railway station

+Haggerston is a station on the Windrush line of the London Overground, located in Haggerston, East London.
+It lies between Hoxton and Dalston Junction stations, is in London fare zone 2, and is open 24 hours on a Friday and Saturday as part of the London Overground Night Service.
+The station was rebuilt as part of the East London line extension in the late 2000s.

+The station is located on the Kingsland Viaduct at the junction of Arbutus Street and Frederick Terrace, near Kingsland Road.
+The main entrance is in Lee Street.

 History

 Early history (1867-1923)

 When the East & West India Docks & Birmingham Junction Railway (known as the North London Railway (NLR) from 1853) started operating on 26 September 1850, they shared a London terminus at Fenchurch Street railway station with the London and Blackwall Railway which involved a circuitous route via Hackney, Bow and East Stepney for city bound passengers.
 An act of parliament saw the NLR apply to build a two-mile extension from Dalston to a new London terminus at Broad Street railway station.
 This was passed in 1861.

 The original railway had three tracks and the station had three platform faces.
 It was situated on a viaduct and was a flat roofed square two storey station building located on Lee Street.
 Connor suggests the ticket office was at street level and stairs took you up to platform level which were accommodated within the building.
 The station, which was originally going to be named De-Beauvoir Town was opened on 2 September 1867.
 It is not known at this juncture whether there were offices or platform level passenger facilities on the top floor of the building.
 The island platform was accessed by a subway and steps.

 A fourth track which did not have a platform face was added in 1872 and used by goods trains to and from Broad Street goods depots.

 The signal box was located north of the station between the two sets of running lines.